🏠 Home

 Oct.
 2025

-This post summarizes the key takeaways from our experience on SFT finetuning for LLM reasoning.
+This post summarizes the key takeaways from existing papers and our experience on SFT fine-tuning for LLM reasoning.

-Although RL has dominated the reasoning post-training, SFT is still useful for many scenarios, e.g.,
+Although RL has dominated reasoning post-training, SFT is still useful for many scenarios, e.g.,

-receives fewer positive signals at the beginning of training);
+receives few positive signals at the beginning of training);

-(3) When RL is too expensive to run and cannot find good reward functions.
+(3) when RL is too expensive to run or cannot find good reward functions.

 recipes for each step.

-We mainly focus on the experience we draw from SWE and security applications; some insights actually conflict
+We mainly focus on the experience we have drawn from SWE and security applications; some insights actually conflict

-with the general math and coding reasoning, which is interesting!
+with the conventional wisdom for general math and coding reasoning, which is interesting!

 Please refer to this repo for